Final Exam Policies & Guidelines

 - If one of the conflicting examination times is in an Online Course Examination, the Online Examination instructor will arrange an alternate time.

 Classes starting at times not listed on the Final Examination Chart

 The final examination will be administered at the scheduled time for classes that meet during the next-closest time (next time going forward) in the Monday-Wednesday-Friday or Tuesday-Thursday sequence.
 For example a class that meets at 9:30 a.m. on Monday, Wednesday and Friday would have its final examination at the time scheduled for 10:00 a.m.
 Monday-Wednesday-Friday classes.
 Classes that meet daily will follow the Monday-Wednesday-Friday schedule for finals.
 Classes that meet once a week will follow the schedule that includes the day of the week that a particular class meets.
-For example, a Monday class would follow the Monday-Wednesday-Friday schedule.
+For example, a Monday or a Wednesday class would follow the Monday-Wednesday-Friday schedule.

 Final examinations for classes that begin at 5 p.m. or later will have examinations from 7:30 - 10 p.m. during the final examination period on the same night of the week that the class regularly met.
 If the class meets twice a week or more, a final will be on the first evening during the finals period that corresponds with a night that the class meets.
 For example a Tuesday-Thursday evening class would hold its examination on Tuesday.

 Except for those excused in advance by the instructor, all students are required to take final examinations when prescribed.
 However, in the event that a student has (3) three or more final examinations scheduled on the same day, no student shall be obligated to take more than two exams on that day.
 No later than two weeks before Stop Day, the student shall notify the instructor(s) from the highest numbered course(s) not having a common final exam of the need to provide a make-up examination to be administered at a mutually acceptable time.